Cryothermus/rail-decoder/README.md

 It's a bit convoluted to explain here, so here's a [Wikipedia article](https://en.wikipedia.org/wiki/Rail_fence_cipher).

 Basically, it re-arranged the characters so they zig-zag across a set of rails, and then reads the rails in order.
-The "ordered key" functionality here alos re-arranges these rails for more effective obfuscation.
+The "ordered key" functionality here also re-arranges these rails for more effective obfuscation.

 - **Why did you make this?
 It's a bit niche...**